-Actuarial assumptions used in the June 30, 2018, valuation were based on the results of actuarial experience studies.
+Actuarial assumptions used in the June 30, 2019, valuation were based on the results of actuarial experience studies.
 The experience study for the General Employees Plan was dated June 30, 2015.
 The experience study for the Police and Fire Plan was dated August 30, 2016.
 The experience study for the Correctional Plan was dated February 2012.
-Economic assumptions were updated in 2017 based on a review of inflation and investment return assumptions.
+The mortality assumption for the Correctional Plan is based on the Police and Fire Plan experience study.
+Inflation and investment assumptions for all plans were reviewed in the experience study report for the General Employees Plan dated June 27, 2019.